-1. No student shall possess, handle or transmit any deadly weapon on school property.

-- 2. The following devices are considered to be deadly weapons for purposes of this rule: - a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury; an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime; or a biological disease, virus, or organism that is capable of causing serious bodily a biological disease, virus, or organism that is capable of causing serious bodily injury.

-3. The penalty for possession of a deadly weapon: up to 10 days suspension and expulsion from school for a period of up to one calendar year.

-4. The principal and/or designee will notify the appropriate law enforcement agency when a student engages in behavior described in this rule.
+- 1. No student shall possess, handle or transmit any deadly weapon on school property. - 2.
+The following devices are considered to be deadly weapons for purposes of this rule: a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury; an animal readily capable of causing serious bodily injury; an animal readily capable of a crime; or a biological disease, virus, or organism that is capable of causing serious bodily injury. - 3.
+The penalty for possession of a deadly weapon: up to 10 days suspension and expulsion from school for a period of up to one calendar year - 4.
+The principal and/or designee will notify the appropriate law enforcement agency when a student engages in behavior described in this rule.
 The principal and/or designee will notify the superintendent.